Henry's Monaco dumped out of Coupe de France

+Monaco have been dumped out of the Coupe de France by Ligue 2 side Metz in the latest setback for Thierry Henry's side.

-Stunning goals from Gauthier Hein and Marvin Gakpa helped the Ligue 2 leader to a 3-1 win at a sparsely populated Stade Louis II.
+Stunning goals from Gauthier Hein and Marvin Gakpa helped the Ligue 2 leaders to a 3-1 win at a sparsely populated Stade Louis II on Tuesday.

 Hein opened the scoring in the 32nd minute with a curling effort, but Metz's lead was short-lived, Monaco captain Radamel Falcao levelling by converting a Djibril Sidibe cross.